-Author: John R. Horn, PharmD, FCCP; Phillip D. Hansten, PharmD
+Author: John R. Horn, PharmD, FCCP; Philip D. Hansten, PharmD

 Clinically significant drug interactions for goldenseal provide evidence for cautious use of this popular herbal product.

 Goldenseal is a popular herbal product containing the alkaloids berberine and hydrastine.
 It is used to treat infections of various types, inflammation, hypertension, and many other disorders.
 Evidence is accumulating that goldenseal may have some clinically important drug interactions.

 Goldenseal appears to inhibit some cytochrome P450 (CYP) drug-metabolizing isozymes, CYP3A4, CYP2D6, and probably CYP2C9.
 Because CYP3A4 metabolizes more drugs than any other isozyme, there is a potential for numerous interactions with goldenseal.
 Available clinical evidence suggests that goldenseal does not inhibit CYP1A2 or CYP2E1, and the lack of an effect of goldenseal on digoxin pharmacokinetics suggests that it does not affect the transporter, P-glycoprotein (ABCB1).1

 Pharmacokinetic studies of midazolam and cyclosporine in healthy subjects show that goldenseal inhibits CYP3A4.2-4

 Also, a randomized controlled study in 104 transplant patients on cyclosporine found that goldenseal (as berberine) produced substantial increases in cyclosporine levels.5